Jenny Boucek: Coaching career

 Boucek began her coaching career in the WNBA during the 1999 season as an assistant with the Washington Mystics.
 In 2000, she joined the Miami Sol, also as an assistant coach, for three seasons.

 In 2003, Boucek joined the Seattle Storm as an assistant coach and in 2004, helped the team win the WNBA Finals Championship, beating the Connecticut Sun.
 She also served as one of the Storm's scouts for prospective college players during the NCAA basketball season.
 In addition to her official scouting duties, Boucek also served as a color commentator on several Fox Sports Net broadcasts of ACC women's basketball games.
 However, shortly after the 2005 WNBA season ended, Boucek declined to remain with the Storm for the upcoming 2006 season, citing personal reasons for her departure.

 On November 15, 2006, the Sacramento Monarchs named Boucek as their new head coach for the 2007 WNBA season.
 On July 12, 2009, Sacramento Monarchs general manager John Whisenant announced the team relieved Boucek of her head coaching duties.
-She compiled a 40-41 record in two-plus years as Monarchs head coach.
-She was 19-15 in 2007, 18-16 in 2008, and 3-10 in 2009 at the time of her dismissal.
+She compiled a 40–41 record in two-plus years as Monarchs head coach.
+She was 19–15 in 2007, 18–16 in 2008, and 3–10 in 2009 at the time of her dismissal.

 She regards Pacers coach Rick Carlisle as a friend and mentor with their shared background as standout basketball players at Virginia.
 He invited Boucek to spend time with his Mavericks staff in 2011 and for a month of 2014's training camp.

 On January 20, 2015, the Seattle Storm named Boucek as head coach.
-On August 10, 2017, the Storm fired Boucek as head coach after compiling a 36-58 record for the franchise and, in particular, for a disappointing 2017 season.
+On August 10, 2017, the Storm fired Boucek as head coach after compiling a 36–58 record for the franchise and, in particular, for a disappointing 2017 season.

 On October 20, 2017, Boucek was announced as a player development coach for the Sacramento Kings, becoming the third woman assistant coach in NBA history.

 On July 19, 2018, Boucek was announced as an assistant coach for the Dallas Mavericks, becoming the first female assistant coach in franchise history.
 She gave birth to her daughter Rylie twelve days later.

-On July 16, 2021, Boucek was named an assistant coach of the Indiana Pacers, remaining with Rick Carlisle, who hired her to join the Mavericks' staff three years earlier.
+On July 16, 2021, Boucek was named an assistant coach of the Indiana Pacers, remaining with Rick Carlisle, who had hired her to join the Mavericks' staff three years earlier.